statuser/AdvancedAnalytics/MacSetup.md

 git config --global user.email "<Your Email>"
 ```

-This will set up git so that your name and email are attached to to each commit you make automatically.
+This will set up a program called "git" so that your name and email are automatically attached to each command you issue.
+Git is a program for tracking changes in files and allowing multiple people to work on the same set of code at a time.
 This way we can tell who made each change to the code.
 You can override this on a commit by commit basis, but if we are going to change somebody else's code it is nice to be able to easily identify and contact the person originally responsible for the code so we can make sure we don't introduce a bug or break a feature that they have added.

 ### Set up an account on GitHub